0nix/ggj21/twine/evidence_questioning.md

 "You misunderstand me, Lieutenant Bryce."
 Sergeant Bryce says, raising his voice yet again to what you could call a low shout.
 "This ministry by its very nature must have eyes and ears, everywhere.
 And it has.
 We know everything because for this Nation to survive the blasted enemy at our gates and in our lands we MUST know everything."

 Sergeant Bayer takes a deep breath to continue his sermon.
 "And now...
 Now!
-Now I find out that we have a massive blindspot.
+Now I find out that we have a massive blind spot.
 A memory hole where all information goes to die, and its name is Nadine Leitzka.
 And to my endless luck and fortune, we have just stumbled upon her!" /n/n He chuckles before continuing.
 "I find that hard to believe.
 Very, very hard indee-"

 Lieutenant Bryce shakes his head violently and smashes his fist on the metal table.
 "And your point is, Sergeant Bayer!?"
 He snarls.

 "Oh!
 Oh, my point?
 You want to know my point?"
 Sergeant Bayer responds, mocking with the same nasally tone that the Lieutenant adopted.
 "Oh you are going to *love* it!
-I don't think she is a blindspot at all.
+I don't think she is a blind spot at all.
 I think someone has protected this woman within our organization and using our resources to do so, and I will start asking who and why!
 And I'll start with you, Lieutenant Bryce!"

 Lieutenant Bryce stands up, clenching his fists.
 His face reddens with anger.
 "Prove your accusations or so help me-"